lsm5/bindings-sample/BLOG.md

 $ podman --log-level=debug system service -t0
 ```

-This will echo additional details, a snippet of which can be seen below:
+This will echo additional messages, a snippet of which can be seen below:
 ```
 INFO[0000] podman filtering at log level debug
 DEBU[0000] Called service.PersistentPreRunE(podman --log-level=debug system service -t0)